af83/desi/README.md

   # All local indices
   Desi::IndexManager.new.list #=> ["foo", "bar", "baz"]

-  # All local indices whose name starts with `b`
+  # All local indices whose name starts with "b"
   Desi::IndexManager.new.list("^b") #=> ["bar", "baz"]

   # All indices from distant cluster
   Desi::IndexManager.new(host: "192.168.1.42:9800").list #=> ["remotefoo1", "remotefoo2"]

-  # Delete all local indices whose name starts with `ba`
+  # Delete all local indices whose name starts with "ba"
   Desi::IndexManager.new.delete!("^ba") #=> nil

-  # The indices actually disappeared
+  # The indices actually disappeared! \o/
   Desi::IndexManager.new.list #=> ["foo"]
   ```